Madea's Witness Protection: Plot

 Pastor Nelson's sermon inspires George to recognize a pattern in his company's records that explains where 10% of the stolen funds have been stashed.
 After church, watching Whoopi Goldberg's Oda Mae Brown character in Ghost inspires George to involve Madea in a plan to re-divert funds from the "stashed" accounts back to the 12 charities whose investments were stolen in the Ponzi scheme.

 The plan requires George (who disguises himself as a Frenchman to avoid detection by the Malone mob), Jake, and Madea (who assumes the identity of an upscale woman named "Precious Jackson") to travel to New York City, and for "Precious" to meet with bank manager Jack Goldenberg (Frank Brennan) to transfer funds from the laundered accounts to the 12 legitimate charities.
 When George and Jake begin to share their plan with Brian, he cuts them off and advises them it's illegal.

 When the three of them are in New York, Madea successfully accomplishes her mission.
 Although she improvises both an expansion of her assumed identity (by pretending to be the oldest Jackson sister) and also has some of the money sent to her real bank account which she passes off as a 13th charity.

-After the caper, Brian informs George that his cooperation with the authorities and his successful efforts to return the "13" charities' funds have given Brian leverage to dismiss the charges against George as well as Walter and the rest of George's bosses being pressured to testify against the Malone crime family.
+After the caper, Brian informs George that his cooperation with the authorities and his successful efforts to return the "13" charities' funds have given Brian leverage to dismiss the charges against George as well as Walter and the rest of George's former bosses being pressured to testify against the Malone crime family.

 Kate points out to George that the situation has strengthened their relationship and their family, and that it is a blessing in disguise.
 Upon leaving Madea's house, Cindy and Howie ask if they can come back to visit.
 Both Madea and Joe immediately decline, though Madea does so in a sweet demeanor.

 Before returning to New York, the Needlemans visit Pastor Nelson's church one last time.
 Pastor Nelson and Jake burn the mortgage papers and the entire congregation celebrates the mortgage's being paid off and the Needlemans enjoy the Negro spirituals.
 Madea also enjoys the spiritual music from her front porch while celebrating her new wealth.